Quickstart

 - Print the EventStoreDB Admin UI URL in the terminal.

-To see how to start EventStoreDB server in docker, follow these steps
+To see how to start the EventStoreDB server in Docker, follow these steps

 Run the following command to open